ABOUT

 OUR STORY

-The concept for Project Foster (formerly, "My Own – A Case for Kids”) was born in December 2022, by founder Debby Thrailkill when she and her husband Joe decided to introduce their grandkids to a community service project - providing foster kids with much needed personal belongings.
+The concept for Project Foster was born in December 2022, by founder Debby Thrailkill when she and her husband Joe decided to introduce their grandkids to a community service project - providing foster kids with much needed personal belongings.
 The family met at a local store and filled new rolling suitcases with essentials including clothing, hygiene items, pajamas, a pillowcase, blanket, books and a handwritten note of encouragement.
 The items were received with gratitude from Orange County’s Child and Family Services personnel, and with joy from the young recipients.
 After sharing the heartwarming story via social media, others decided to join in with their own families.
-The idea quickly snowballed from there, and Project Foster was born.
+The idea quickly snowballed from there, and Project Foster (initially called "My Own – A Case for Kids”) was born.

-Initially using her own garage as a base, Debby and a small group of volunteers started with a modest goal – provide 340 filled bags per year (10% of the 3300 kids in Orange County foster care).
+Initially using her own garage as a base, Debby and a small group of volunteers started with a modest goal – provide 340 filled bags per year (10% of the 3400 kids in Orange County foster care at the time).
 Project Foster flourished thanks to the generosity of individuals, companies and nonprofit organizations.
-Two years later, over 2,800 bags, filled with hope and kindness, have been delivered to Orange County Foster kids who now have ‘their own stuff.”
-Debby hopes to have her garage back soon as the Women's Club is actively seeking new space where we can expand operations to accommodate needy children outside the foster care program.
+On June 1, 2025 the group transferred its assets and was formally adopted by established nonprofit Dana Point Women’s Club.
+(My Own A Case For Kids, an unincorporated grassroots entity, ceased to exist).
+To date, over 3,700 cases have been filled with comfort and hope and delivered to Orange County Foster and at-risk kids.

 Our Union with DPWC